Castlefield Gallery is supporting the delivery of the Manchester Hip Hop Archive exhibition at Manchester LibraryPosted on 28 May 2021

-As part of the collaboration with the MHHA, Castlefield Gallery has invited artist Hardeep Pandhal to make a new work in response to the MHHA.
+As part of the collaboration with the MHHA, Castlefield Gallery has invited artist Hardeep Pandhal to make a new work.
 Sardonic Harmony (2021) will be shared on the Castlefield Gallery website to coincide with the MHHA exhibition at Manchester Central Library.
 Sardonic Harmony (2021) is a collaborative lyric video featuring writing and sound by artists Hardeep Pandhal, Roy Claire Potter, Stefan Sadler and David Steans.
 The work embraces inexplicable forms of alterity, such as the cosmic macabre, through deep, empowering word-based play, sonic re-storying and limited animation.
 Sardonic Harmony (2021) is a rare and honest work that testifies to the artists’ faith in practices of mutative thinking and collaboration.
 Castlefield Gallery presented Pandhal’s first solo exhibition A Joyous Thing with Maggots at the Centre in 2014.

 More on the MHHA inaugural programme